-Reader reviews and raves at Goodreads.com
+Reader reviews at Goodreads.com

 When you are feeling depressed, having a loving, supportive relationship with your partner can help you in your path towards healing and creating a happier life.
 But often depression interferes with your relationship, distancing you from your partner during your time of need.